The Greatest (2026 TV series): Casting

 The cast is led by Jaalen Best as Cassius Clay/Muhammad Ali.
 Omari Hardwick and Dana Gourrier were cast as his parents in February 2025.
 Kai Parham plays Ali's brother.
 Fellow boxer Rudy.
 Amin Joseph will feature as Sonny Liston, and Michael Ealy has a recurring role as Malcolm X.

 Filming

 Filming took place in Cobourg, Ontario in April 2025, and at the Hamilton-Oshawa Port Authority, an Art Deco style building in Hamilton's North End, in July 2025.

 Additional filming locations included Toronto and elsewhere in Hamilton.

+Release

+The series is set to premiere in November 4, 2026.